TMJ Treatment: An Overview

-Dr. Brent Engelberg provides comprehensive dental services in Arlington Heights, including diagnosis and treatment for complex adult dental problems such as temporomandibular disorders (TMD).
+Dr. Brent Engelberg provides comprehensive dental services in Arlington Heights, including diagnosing and treating complex adult dental problems such as temporomandibular disorders (TMD).
 Commonly called TMJ, a TMD can have a variety of causes, most of which are related to an imbalance in the bite, which puts undue pressure on the jaw joints.

 TMJ often results in pain, headaches, and clicking or popping of the jaw point.
-TMJ can also lead to teeth grinding and/or clenching which can cause damage to the teeth and gums over time.
+It can also lead to teeth grinding and/or clenching, which can damage the teeth and gums over time.
 Dr. Brent Engelberg provides TMJ treatment options to patients who suffer from TMJ disorders.

 In almost all cases, a TMJ disorder will cause tooth wear and may contribute to tooth decay and/or (gum) disease.
 Common TMJ Symptoms include: